Patrick Ahern: Biography

+Early life

-Ahern was born in New York City, and attended Manhattan College and Cathedral College in the same city.
-He began his studies for the priesthood at St. Joseph's Seminary in Yonkers, and also studied at St. Louis University in St. Louis, Missouri, and at the University of Notre Dame in South Bend, Indiana.
+Patrick Ahern was born on March 8, 1919, in Manhattan.
+He first attended Blessed Sacrament School and St. Agnes Boys High School, both in Manhattan.
+He then went to Manhattan College in the Bronx and Cathedral College in Queens He began his studies for the priesthood at St. Joseph's Seminary in Yonkers, New York.

+Ahern later attended St. Louis University in St. Louis, Missouri, and the University of Notre Dame in South Bend, Indiana.

+Priesthood

-Ahern was ordained a priest of the Archdiocese of New York on January 27, 1945.
-His first assignment was as a curate at St. Helena's Church in The Bronx.
-He then worked with the Archdiocesan Mission Band until 1955, when he became a curate at St. Patrick's Cathedral.
-He taught at St. Joseph's Seminary before serving as secretary to Cardinal Francis Spellman from 1958 to 1967.
-He afterwards became pastor of Our Lady of Angels Church in the Bronx.
+Ahern was ordained a priest of the Archdiocese of New York by Cardinal Francis Spellman at St. Patrick's Cathedral in Manhattan on January 27, 1945.
+After his 1945 ordination, the archdiocese assigned Ahern as a curate at St. Helena's Parish in the Bronx.
+He then worked with the Archdiocesan Mission Band until 1955, when he was named a curate at St. Patrick's Cathedral.

+Ahern taught at St. Joseph's Seminary before Spellman named him as his priest seary in 1958.
+In 1967, Ahern was named as pastor of Our Lady of Angels Church in the Bronx.

+Auxiliary Bishop of New York

-On February 3, 1970, Ahern was named an auxiliary bishop for New York and titular Bishop of Naiera by Pope Paul VI.
-He received his episcopal consecration on the following March 19 from Cardinal Terence Cooke, with Archbishop John Joseph Maguire and Bishop Edwin Broderick serving as co-consecrators, at St. Patrick's Cathedral.
-As an auxiliary bishop, he continued to serve at Our Lady of Angels Church and was also episcopal vicar for the Bronx.
-He served as episcopal vicar for Staten Island and pastor of Blessed Sacrament Church from 1980 to 1990.
+On February 3, 1970, Ahern was named an auxiliary bishop for New York and titular bishop of Naiera by Pope Paul VI.
+He received his episcopal consecration on March 19, 1970, from Cardinal Terence Cooke, with Archbishop John Maguire and Bishop Edwin Broderick serving as co-consecrators, at St. Patrick's Cathedral.

+In 1972, Ahern and another cleric walked out of a Catholic Interracial Council dinner in New York City.
+They did not want to be present during a speech by New York Governor Nelson Rockefeller, who had just vetoed a New York Legislature bill on abortion rights for women.

+As an auxiliary bishop, Ahern continued to serve at Our Lady of Angels Church and was named episcopal vicar for the Bronx.
+He served as episcopal vicar for Staten Island and pastor of Blessed Sacrament Parish in Staten Island from 1980 to 1990.
+While at Blessed Sacrament, he established the Seton Foundation, which created schools and programs for children with special needs.
 He then became archdiocesan vicar for development.

+Death and legacy

 After reaching the mandatory retirement age of 75, Ahern resigned as an auxiliary bishop on April 26, 1994.

-He was widely regarded as one of the foremost experts on the spirituality of Saint Thérèse de Lisieux.
+He died on March 19, 2011 He was widely regarded as one of the foremost experts on the spirituality of the French sister, Thérèse de Lisieux.

+The Bishop Patrick V. Ahern High School in Staten Island is named after Patrick Ahern.